XKCP/XKCP/usage-example.md

 </details>

-### Combining Hashed and Keyed modes
+### Combining hash and keyed modes

 A key exchange protocol, such as Diffie-Hellman or variant, results in a common secret that usually requires further derivation before being used as a symmetric secret key.
-To do this with a Xoodyak, we can first use it in hash mode to process the common secret, and then use the derived key with Xoodyak in Keyed mode.
+To do this with a Xoodyak, we can first use it in hash mode to process the common secret, and then use the derived key with Xoodyak in keyed mode.

 An example of such usage is given below.
 Note that we're not focusing on the details on the Diffie-Hellman key exchange, but rather on how to use Xoodyak in Hashed and Keyed modes together.